Aerospace

 Table of Contents

-Having any defect or blemish on a finished part will definitely leave anyone dissatisfied.
+Having any defect or blemish on a finished part will leave anyone dissatisfied.
 With parts made from plastic, it could mean even more problems as the blemish could lead to a functional failure of the part.
 An example of such a blemish on plastic parts is the weld line.

-How do Weld Lines Appear?
+How Do Weld Line Defects Appear?

 However, if the flow comes in contact with an object or obstruction, such as a pin, it immediately splits into two different parts to go around the object.
 Now, you have two different sides—one flowing through one part of the object and the other on the opposite side of the object.